-This year has seen a continuance of the high and increasing level of activist campaigns experienced during the last 14 years, from 27 in 2000 to nearly 250 to date in 2014, in addition to numerous undisclosed behind-the-scenes situations.
-Today, regardless of industry, no company can consider itself immune from potential activism.
-Indeed, no company is too large, too popular or too successful, and even companies that are respected industry leaders and have outperformed peers can come under fire.
-Among the major companies that have been targeted are, Amgen, Apple, Microsoft, Sony, Hess, P&G, eBay, Transocean, ITW, DuPont, and PepsiCo.
+Today, regardless of industry, no company can consider itself immune from hedge fund activism.
+Indeed, no company is too large, too popular or too successful, and even companies that are respected industry leaders and have outperformed the market and peers have come under fire.
+Among the major companies that have been targeted are Amgen, Apple, Microsoft, Sony, General Motors, Qualcomm, Hess, P&G, eBay, Transocean, ITW, DuPont, and PepsiCo.
 There are more than 100 hedge funds that have engaged in activism.
-Activist hedge funds have approximately \$200 billion of assets under management.
-They have become an "asset class" that continues to attract investment from major traditional institutional investors.
-The additional capital and new partnerships between activists and institutional investors have encouraged increasingly aggressive activist attacks.
+Activist hedge funds are estimated to have over \$200 billion of assets under management, and have become an "asset class" that continues to attract investment from major traditional institutional investors.
+The additional capital and relationships between activists and institutional investors encourages increasingly aggressive activist attacks.

 The major activist hedge funds are very experienced and sophisticated with professional analysts, traders, bankers and senior partners that rival the leading investment banks.
 They produce detailed analyses ("white papers") of a target's management, operations, capital structure and strategy designed to show that the changes they propose would quickly boost shareholder value.
-These white papers may also contain aggressive critiques of past decisions made by the target.
-Some activist attacks are designed to facilitate a takeover or to force a sale of the target, such as the failed Icahn attack on Clorox.
+These white papers may also contain aggressive critiques of past decisions made by the target and any of the target's corporate governance practices that are not current "best practices."
+Some activist attacks are designed to facilitate a takeover or to force a sale of the target.
 Prominent institutional investors and strategic acquirors have been working with activists both behind the scenes and by partnering in sponsoring an activist attack such as CalSTRS with Relational in attacking Timken, Ontario Teachers' Pension Fund with Pershing Square in attacking Canadian Pacific, and Valeant partnering with Pershing Square to force a takeover of Allergan.

-Many major activist attacks involve a network of activist investors ("wolf pack") who support the lead activist hedge fund, but attempt to avoid the disclosure and other laws and regulations that would hinder or prevent the attack if they were, or were deemed to be, a group that is acting in concert.
+Many major activist attacks involve a network of activist investors ("wolf pack") which supports the lead activist hedge fund, but attempts to avoid the disclosure and other laws and regulations that would hinder or prevent the attack if they were, or were deemed to be, a "group" that is acting in concert.
 Not infrequently, at the fringe of the wolf pack are some of the leading institutional investors, not actively joining in the attack, but letting the leader of the pack know that it can count on them in a proxy fight.
-Major investment banks, law firms, proxy solicitors, and public relations advisors are now representing activist hedge funds and are eagerly soliciting their business.
+The outcome of a proxy contest at most of the larger public companies is often, as a practical matter, determined by the votes of the three major passive investors: BlackRock, State Street and Vanguard.
+Major investment banks, law firms, proxy solicitors, and public relations advisors are now representing activist hedge funds and eagerly soliciting their business.